ibm-cloud-docs/databases-for-postgresql-gen2/howto-managing-connections.md

    ```
    {: .codeblock}

-The Manager user does have the power to reset or close the connections for any user on the deployment except superusers.
-Be careful not to terminate replication connections from the `ibm-replication` user, as it interferes with the high-availability of your deployment.
+Users with the `Manager` role, or those with admin privileges, can reset or close connections for any user in the deployment, except superusers.
+Ensure that replication connections from the `ibm_replication` user are not terminated, as doing so disrupts the high-availability of your deployment.

 ### End connections
 {: #end-connections}

 Currently, ending (killing) connections is not supported via UI, CLI, or API on Gen 2.
-However, you can execute a `kill_all_connections()` functions from `psql` as `Manager` user.
+However, you can execute a `kill_all_connections()` function from `psql` as a user with the `Manager` role.

 ## Connection pooling
 {: #connection-pooling}